 The hill settlement of Nainital, in the Kumaon region of Uttarakhand, was a popular summer retreat for the British during the time they ruled India.
-It features emerald colored Naini Lake and an action-filled strip called The Mall, lined with restaurants, shops, hotels, and markets.
+It features emerald colored Nainital (Naini) Lake and an action-filled strip called The Mall, lined with restaurants, shops, hotels, and markets.
 Enjoy one of the many forest walks, explore the surrounding area on horseback, or relax on a boat in the lake.
 This destination gets very crowded during summers, especially on weekends, due to its proximity to Delhi.
 Around Nainital, you'll find Jeolikote, Bhimtal, Ramgarh and Mukteshwar which are all less developed and quieter places to stay.

 - Location: About 6.5 hours drive east of Delhi.

 - Check Out Current Nainital Hotel Deals on Tripadvisor and Save

-Mussoorie is another super popular weekend destination for north Indians, as well as honeymooners.
+Mussoorie is another popular weekend destination for north Indians, as well as honeymooners.
 One of the main reasons for this is because it has a lot of facilities developed especially for tourists.
 Take a cable car to Gun Hill, enjoy a beautiful nature walk along Camel's Back Road, have a picnic at Kempty Falls, or ride a horse up to Lal Tibba (the highest peak in Mussoorie).
 Mussoorie also offers a superb view of the Himalayas.
 If you're looking for a quieter alternative nearby, check out Landour.

-- Location: About 6 hours drive north of Delhi and an hour from Dehradun (Uttarakhand's capital).
+- Location: About six hours drive north of Delhi and an hour from Dehradun (Uttarakhand's capital).
 IRCTC offers a convenient two-night weekend rail tour package from Delhi to Mussoorie.

 - Check Out Current Mussoorie Hotel Deals on Tripadvisor and Save

-- Location: About 8 hours drive northeast of Delhi.
+- Location: About nine hours drive northeast of Delhi.

 - Check Out Current Almora Hotel Deals on Tripadvisor and Save